The Falklands, S. Georgia and Antarctic Pen.

 Several species of albatross follow the vessel into the westerlies, as well as storm petrels, shearwaters, and diving petrels.

 The Falkland (Malvinas) Islands offer an abundance of wildlife, easily approachable – with caution.
 These islands are largely unknown gems, primarily remembered for the war between the UK and Argentina in 1982.
 Not only do various species of bird live here, but chances are great you'll see both Peale's dolphins and Commerson's dolphins in the surrounding waters.
 During this part of the voyage, you may visit the following sites: Carcass Island – Despite its name, this island is pleasantly rodent-free and hence bounteous with birdlife.
 Anything from breeding Magellanic and gentoo penguins to numerous waders and passerine birds (including Cobb's wren and the tussock-bird) live here.
 Saunders Island – Here you can see the black-browed albatross and its sometimes-clumsy landings, along with breeding imperial shags and rockhopper penguins.
 King penguins, Magellanic penguins, and gentoo penguins are also found here.

 Day 4: Stanley, Falkland Islands

-In Stanley, the capital of the Falklands, we can experience Falkland culture, which has some South American characteristics as well as Victorian charm, colourful houses, well-tended gardens, and English style pubs.
-In Stanley and the surrounding area, we can see quite a number of stranded clippers from a century ago.
-They bear witness to the hardships of sailors in the 19th Century.
-The small, but very interesting museum is well worth a visit featuring an exhibition covering the early days of settlement up to the Falklands War of 1982.
-Approximately 1300 people live in the small capital in which all passengers are free to wander around on their own.
-Admission fees to local attractions are not included.
+The capital of the Falklands, Port Stanley has some South American traits mixed in with a little Victorian charm: colorful houses, well-tended gardens, and English-style pubs.
+You can see several century-old clipper ships in the surrounding area, silent witnesses to the hardships of 19th century sailors.
+The small but interesting museum is also worth a visit, covering the early days of the settlement up to the Falkland War.
+Approximately 2,100 people live in the capital, where you're free to wander at will – though admission fees to local attractions are not included.

 Days 5 & 6: At sea